Life After Graduation

 Question: I am graduating this spring, and I’m not applying to medical school yet, but I might do so down the road.
 Will HPA still be able to support me as an applicant?
 Is there anything I should be doing before I leave?

-As far as things to do before you leave, we will be in touch with you in May to see if you’d like to remain on our alumni email list, and ask you for your permanent email address.
+As far as things to do before you leave, email us with your permanent email address if you’d like to remain on our alumni email list.
 You’ll receive Vitals weekly, and will thus be able to stay abreast of anything related to future application cycles.
 You might also want to ask for letters of recommendation for us to hold on file for you.
 We are happy to hold any letters in our files for ten years beyond your date of graduation.
 You can learn more about the process of gathering letters of recommendation here. ♦

 A "Year Off" Between College and Medical School